ece191-team-b/livox_camera_lidar_calibration/README.md

 1. Check the rosbag path in pcdTransfer.launch, set the number of rosbag, and name the rosbag  0.bag, 1.bag...etc.

-2. Run the command to convert the rosbag to PCD files in batches, they will be saved in defaut path data/pcdFiles.
+2. Run the following command to convert the rosbag to PCD files in batches, they will be saved in defaut path data/pcdFiles.

 ```
 roslaunch camera_lidar_calibration pcdTransfer.launch